SLuckLeonard/SLuckLeonard/README.md

 A food social network and all-in-one recipe platform.
 Users discover recipes, follow friends, build meal plans, scan barcodes to log ingredients, create shopping lists, and order groceries — all in one place.
 Available on iOS, Android, and web.

 My contributions span the full lifecycle of the product:
-- **Backend systems** — social features (follows, feeds, interactions), shopping and ingredient ordering pipelines, and personalized recommendation systems
+- **Backend systems** — social features (follows, feeds, interactions), shopping and ingredient ordering pipelines, and personalized recommendation systems; core API development and backend logic in PHP
 - **AI/ML** — led the AI team on web and TikTok recipe import features, LLM integrations for recipe parsing and generation, and content understanding pipelines
 - **Infrastructure** — Azure configuration, monitoring, and data pipelines
 - **Team** — engineering onboarding and technical recruiting